 For any regulatory regime to be effective, all the Great Lakes and the St. Lawrence Seaway must be treated as a single system.
-The only way to ensure consistent ballast discharge regulations across the Great Lakes Seaway System is to have strong federally mandated standards managed by unified federal agency coordination between Canada and the U.S. A patchwork of state or province led regulatory ballast water regimes within the Great Lakes Seaway increases the legal, operational and administrative burden of inconsistent regulations and negatively impacts ship compliance and operation.
-Even worse, is that this suite of regulations would effectively deter ships from transiting or completing loading/unloading operations in some state waters.
-The current high effectiveness of ballast water exchange coupled with the BWWG's aggressive enforcement of current regulations and the high industry compliance rate minimize the urgency for state involvement in ballast water regulation.
-Further impediments to ship trade will make the shipping industry and the associated economic stimulus even less viable in the future.
+The only way to ensure consistent ballast discharge regulations across the Great Lakes Seaway System is to have strong federally mandated standards managed by unified federal agency coordination between Canada and the U.S. in partnership and consultation with the States and Provinces.
+These partnerships will help minimize the creation of a patchwork of inconsistent regulations, which would have a negative impact of vessel compliance and operation.
+Even worse, inconsistent regulations would effectively deter vessels from transiting or completing loading/unloading operations in some state waters.
+The current high effectiveness of ballast water exchange coupled with the BWWG's aggressive enforcement of current regulations and the high industry compliance rate should be seen as minimizing the urgency for state involvement in ballast water regulation.

 The St. Lawrence Seaway is uniquely situated to prevent the further introduction of invasive species.
-With a central inspection point, situated outside of the lakes, the ballast water tanks of all inbound ships are inspected by both Canada and the United States.
-Joint ship inspections by Transport Canada, the U.S. Coast Guard, and the U.S. and Canadian Seaway Corporations have been regularly conducted in Montreal.
-This inspection process, in place since 1997, has been successful in enhancing the operational and environmental security of the Great Lakes St. Lawrence Seaway Svstem.
-Improvements are continually being made to the inspection programs to incorporate updated procedures and technology.
+With a central inspection point, situated outside of the Lakes, the ballast water tanks of all inbound vessels are inspected by both Canada and the United States.
+Joint vessel inspections by Transport Canada, the U.S. Coast Guard, and the U.S. and Canadian Seaway Corporations have been regularly conducted in Montreal.
+This inspection process, in place since 1997, has been successful in enhancing the operational and environmental security of the Great Lakes St. Lawrence Seaway Improvements are continually being made to the inspection programs to incorporate updated procedures and technology.
 All four agencies work cooperatively in a binational manner to address issues as they arise.
-The new Seaway regulation harmonizes the ballast water requirements for ships transiting the U.S. waters of the Seaway with those currently required by Transport Canada for transit in waters under Canadian jurisdiction of the Seaway.
-This regulation is intended to be an interim solution while the U.S. Coast Guard completes its ballast water discharge rulemaking, anticipated to be issued in the near future.
-The Ballast Water Working Group will continue its work to deter the introduction of aquatic invasive species in the Great Lakes using regulatory, technological, and management-based protocols.
+The Seaway regulation harmonizes the ballast water requirements for vessels transiting the U.S. waters of the Seaway with those currently required by Transport Canada for transit in waters under Canadian jurisdiction of the Seaway.
+This regulation is intended to be an interim solution while the U.S. Coast Guard completes its ballast water discharge rulemaking. anticipated to be issued in the near future.
+The BWWG will continue its work to deter the introduction of aquatic invasive species in the Great Lakes using regulatory, technological, and management-based protocols.
 The agencies take the threat of invasive species very seriously and are dedicated to finding new answers to combat the problem.